 Step into a place where history comes alive.
 Ur, a key city in ancient Mesopotamia, offers a glimpse into the rise of the Sumerian civilization.
-Founded around 3800 BCE, this remarkable location is a treasure trove of archaeological wonders1.
+Founded around 3800 BCE, this remarkable location is a treasure trove of archaeological wonders.

 One of the most iconic sites is the Great Ziggurat of Ur, standing at 30 meters tall with three levels.
-Built around 2100 BCE, it showcases the advanced engineering and religious significance of the time1.
+Built around 2100 BCE, it showcases the advanced engineering and religious significance of the time.

 Ur’s blend of historical importance and cultural richness makes it a must-visit destination.
 Prepare to immerse yourself in a journey through time, uncovering the secrets of this ancient city.